adityakishor1/_learn_Machinelearning/README.md

 Unsupervised learning is widely used for exploratory data analysis and is a powerful tool when labeled data is scarce or unavailable.

-# Everythings about Semi-supervised learning
+# Everythings basic about Semi-supervised learning

 Semi-supervised learning is a machine learning technique that lies between supervised and unsupervised learning.
 It leverages both labeled and unlabeled data for training, typically with a small amount of labeled data and a large amount of unlabeled data.